redwoodjs/learn.redwoodjs.com/docs/tutorial2/multiple-comments.md

 })
 ```

 And that's nothing to scoff at!
-As you've probably experienced, a React component usually either works 100% or throws an error.
+As you've probably experienced, a React component usually either works 100% or blows up spectacularly.
 If it works, great!
 If it fails then the test fails too, which is exactly what we want to happen.

 But in this case we can do a little more to make sure `CommentsCell` is doing what we expect.
 Let's update the `Success` test in `CommentsCell.test.js` to check that exactly the number of comments we passed in as a prop are rendered.
 How do we know a comment was rendered?
 How about if we check that each `comment.body` (the most important part of the comment) is present on the screen: